Multiple Noises in Diffusion Model for Semi-Supervised Multi-Domain Translation: ( ) Method

 \subsection{Noise Modeling for Semi-Supervised Multi-Domain Translation}

+To address these interconnected problems, \model introduces an augmented forward and backward diffusion process.
+It employs a vector $\tvector$ of size $\nbdom$, assigning a separate $t^\domi{i}$ for each of the $\nbdom$ domains.
+This approach allows for more accurate modeling of noise levels across different domains, removing the discrepancy between noise levels in training and issues of semantic deviation during inference.

-The goal of \model is to remove any constraint on a predefined conditional domain for semi-supervised domain translation.
-During training, we denote the ground truth data point as $x$, and within $x$ we denote the available supervised views as $x \odot m$ and the unavailable views as $x \odot (1-m)$.
-During generation, $x \odot m$ denotes the views participating in the condition, while $x \odot (1-m)$ denotes the generated views.
+The goal of \model is to remove constraints on predefined conditional domains for semi-supervised domain translation.
+During training, $x$ represents the ground truth data point, where $x \odot m$ denotes the available supervised views and $x \odot (1-m)$ denotes the unavailable views, and $\odot$ denotes the Hadamard product - $(A \odot B)_{i,j} = (A_{i,j} \times B_{i,j})$.
+The binary supervision mask $m$ indicates the presence or absence of domain supervision.
+For instance, in \cref{fig:method_train}, the mask values are $m=[1,0,1]$, indicating that the second domain is missing during training.
+During generation, $x \odot m$ represents the conditional views, while $x \odot (1-m)$ represents the views to be generated.
+This is illustrated in \cref{fig:method_generation}, where the mask values are $m=[0,1,1]$, indicating that the first domain is being generated from the second and third domains.

-During training, a different noise level is sampled for each domain, encouraging the model to learn the joint data distribution by using less noisy domains to reconstruct more noisy domains.
-This training process is illustrated in Fig.~\ref{fig:method_train}.

-This modification allows to specify to the network that unavailable views have a maximum noise level (modeled by $T$) and will be replaced by noise.
-During training, the model will be able to see different views with different noise levels, so in order to maximize its reconstruction ability, it will need to exploit more inter-domain dependencies.
-The training procedure is explained in Algorithm~\ref{algo:model_training}.

-The previous modification also allows \model to take input with different levels of noise, so that it can be generated directly using a clean condition.
-This differs from other work where either the condition must have the same level of noise as the target domain, or the condition and target domain are predefined.

-The new generation process is described in Algorithm~\ref{algo:model_generation} and illustrated in Fig.~\ref{fig:method_generation}, where $\phi(t)$ allows controlling the amount of information present in the condition during the backward diffusion process.